 “Imbalance” shall mean the difference in MMBtu’s between the quantity of Gas received by Gatherer from Shipper, or for Shipper's account, at the Receipt Point(s) less FL&U, and the quantity of Gas delivered, as allocated by Gatherer to Shipper, or for Shipper's account, at the Delivery Point(s).

+“Interruptible” as used herein means that Gatherer, in its sole and unfettered discretion, shall have the right to interrupt, curtail or suspend the receipt, transportation or delivery of Gas hereunder at any time and from time to time without any liability to Shipper by reason thereof.

 “Lost and Unaccounted for Gas Quantity” or “L&U” is that volume of Shipper’s Gas, in MMBtu’s, received by Gatherer which is released and/or lost through piping, equipment, or operations or is vented.
 The Lost and Unaccounted for Gas Quantity is stated as a percentage of the Gas delivered by Shipper at the Receipt Point(s), and is set forth on APPENDIX “A”.
 Title to the Lost and Unaccounted for Gas Quantity shall vest in Gatherer upon receipt at the Receipt Point(s) at no cost to Gatherer and free and clear of all adverse claims and liability.